RacimoLab/it-docs/servers.md

 whose access is restricted to members of Fernando's group.
 These two clusters are accessed differently, and do not share filesystems in general (e.g. `$HOME` folders are shared within nodes of a cluster, but not shared *between* the two clusters).
-For new projects that don't need GPU resources, using the racimo cluster should be preferred.
+Using the racimo cluster should be preferred.

 # willerslev cluster